San jacinto college-North Campus

 Did You Know?

-For Harris County, TX private community colleges, the average yearly tuition is approximately $14,467 per year.
+For Harris County, TX public community colleges, the average tuition is approximately $6,296 per year for in-state students and $6,874 for out-of-state students.
+For private community colleges, the average yearly tuition is approximately $14,511 per year.
 Read more about average community college tuition costs across the country.

-Harris County, TX community colleges have a diversity score of 0.74, which is higher than the national average of 0.70.
+Harris County, TX community colleges have a diversity score of 0.55, which is lower than the national average of 0.70.
 The most diverse community college in Harris County, TX is Houston Community College.
 Read more about community college diversity statistics in the USA.

 Quick Links